9 hawkers to check out for the best satay in Singapore

-Omnipresent at every late night meal, these nine hawkers serve the best satay in Singapore.
+Your late night meal will never complete without one satay or two.
+Here are nine hawkers that serve the best satay in Singapore.

 Like kebab, yakitori, and chuan, satay is Southeast Asia’s answer to skewered meat.
 Thought to have originated in Indonesia, the dish is typically made with chicken, pork, mutton, and beef, and traditionally grilled over charcoal.
 It usually comes with raw onion, cucumber, and ketupat, as well as peanut sauce for dipping.